-3.4.3 Level of assessment table
+Level of assessment table: UDA

-Column 2 UDA self assessable development Column 3 - UDA assessable development Column 1 Exempt development Column 3A Permissible development In the Residential Zone Development specified in Schedule 1 except if the land is on the Environmental Management Register or Contaminated Land Making a material change of use for a House on a lot greater then 45 om2 except if the land is on the Environmental Management Register or Contaminated Land Register.
-All development, including development not defined in Schedule 2, other than development mentioned in Column 1 or Column 2.
-Register.
-If consistent with an approved Plan of Development and the land is not on the Environmental Management Register or Contaminated Land Register: 1.
-Making a material change of use for:a.
-Houseb.
-Multiple residential.
-Carrying out operational work, other than that specified in Schedule 1, for: a.
+Column 1 Column 2 UDA self assessable development Column 3 - UDA assessable development Column 1 Exempt development Column 3A Permissible development In the Residential Zone Development specified in Schedule 1 Making a material change of use for a House on a lot greater then 450m 2 All development, including development not defined in Schedule 2, other than development mentioned in Column 1 or Column 2.
+If consistent with an approved Plan of Development: Making a material change of use for: a.
+Home based business b.
+House c.
+Multiple residential d.
+Sales office and display home Carrying out operational work, other than that specified in Schedule 1, for: a.
 Filling or excavation b.
-Reconfiguring a lot.
-Environmentally relevant activities for which a code of environmental compliance has been made under the Environmental Protection Regulation 2008 except if the land is on the Environmental Management Register or Contaminated Land Register.
-In the Bushland and Open Space Zone Development specified in Schedule 1 except if the land is on the Environmental Management Register or Contaminated Land Register.
-Nil.
-All development, including development not defined in Schedule 2, other than development mentioned in Column 1 or Column 2.
+Reconfiguring a lot Environmentally relevant activities for which a code of environmental compliance has been made under the Environmental Protection Regulation 2008.
+In the Bushland and Open Space Zone Development specified in Schedule 1 Nil All development, including development not defined in Schedule 2, other than development mentioned in Column 1 or Column 2.